DeltaRobotics-9351/DeltaPanel/src/main/resources/webpage/blockly/README.md

 Google's Blockly is a web-based, visual programming editor.
-Users can drag blocks together to build programs.
+Users can drag com.deltarobotics9351.deltapanel.blocks together to build programs.
 All code is free and open source.

 **The project page is https://developers.google.com/blockly/**